aceforeverd/fedb/docs/zh/reference/sql/functions_and_operators/Files/udfs_8h.md

 **Description**:

-Used by feature zero, for each string value from specified column of window, split by delimeter and then split each segment as kv pair, then add each value to output list.
+For each string value from specified column of window, split by delimeter and then split each segment as kv pair, then add each value to output list.
 Null and illegal segments are skipped.

 **Since**:
 0.1.0